Guide to Plea Bargains and Negotiations in California

 Essentially, you plead guilty to another crime to avoid the harsh punishments of the offense you were initially charged with.

-What Happens When You Accept a Plea Bargain?
+What Happens When You Accept a Plea Bargain in CA?

 Once you accept a plea deal, you’ve acted on your end of the bargain.
 Now, the judge and prosecutor must do their part by reducing your charges according to your agreement.
 With reduced charges, your overall sentence decreases as well as the accompanying fines.

-What Are the Pros & Cons of Accepting a Plea Deal?
+Pros & Cons of Accepting a Plea Deal in California

 The obvious downside to a plea bargain is that you have to plead guilty to a crime and accept a conviction.
 For many, admitting guilt could have lasting effects.